petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/setting-up-liferay/clustering-for-high-availability/using-liferays-delta-manager-.md

 - Liferay Self-Hosted
 ---

-## Enabling Session Replication on Tomcat
+## Using Liferay's DeltaManager for Improved Session Replication Performance

-To ensure user session data is synchronized across all Tomcat instances in the cluster, Liferay uses session replication.
+To ensure user session data is synchronized across all instances in the cluster, Liferay supports session replication.
 That way, if one instance fails, user sessions are not lost as they are replicated to other nodes in the cluster.
-If you are using a DXP cluster, you must configure Tomcat to use Liferay's implementation of `DeltaManager` for improved performance.
+If you are using a DXP cluster, you can configure Tomcat to use Liferay's implementation of `DeltaManager` for improved performance.

-## Prerequisites

-For session replication to work, all session attributes must implement `java.io.Serializable`.
-Also, session replication only applies to user sessions within the same URL.
-This is because session state is tracked by a domain-specific cookie.

-For the full benefits of session replication, there must be a load balancer that redirects the traffic to the nodes.
-For information on how to set up a load balancer, see [Apache's documentation](https://tomcat.apache.org/tomcat-9.0-doc/cluster-howto.html).

 ## Setting Up Session Replication

-1. Replace <Cluster className="org.apache.catalina.ha.tcp.SimpleTcpCluster" /> with the following lines in Liferay Home's `conf/server.xml`:
+1. Replace `<Cluster className="org.apache.catalina.ha.tcp.SimpleTcpCluster" />` with the following lines in Liferay Home's `conf/server.xml`:

    ```xml
    <Cluster className="org.apache.catalina.ha.tcp.SimpleTcpCluster">